MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Taught by Wharton’s top marketing professors, this Coursera class covers three core topics in customer loyalty.
 Students learn essential principles in branding, customer centricity, and go-to-market strategies.
 They study the critical elements required to retain customers and the drivers that influence customers.

-• Cost: $39 to $89 per month for a Coursera subscription
+• Cost: $79 per month

 • Additional recommended reading: Marketing Management by Philip T. Kotler and Kevin Lane Keller